ilhamfp/simpa/README.md

 * Avid paperswithcode fans

 ## Where?
-For now Simpa can only work in [paperswithcode.com](https://paperswithcode.com/).
+For now Simpa works smoothly in [paperswithcode.com](https://paperswithcode.com/).
 This extension serves as a tribute to the community, because as ML practitioners, paperswithcode is one of the websites that greatly contributes to the advancement of machine learning research

 ## How
 We build Simpa using Redis Cloud Vector Database, Saturn Cloud, and Huggingface.
 There are 4 main component to this project: